 Using Pactful, students are introduced to the innovator’s mindset, the 17 United Nations Global Goals, and design thinking.
 Students form teams to identify a local or global problem that feels relevant to them and then work through three phases of a design thinking curriculum to develop solutions.

 What is the Jacobs Teen Innovation Challenge?

 The Jacobs Teen Innovation Challenge is an annual, worldwide event that supports teachers and teenagers in developing social good solutions using design thinking.
-Ongoing support is provided to educators through a series of webinars and the challenge culminates with a virtual pitch competition.
+There is no cost to participate and ongoing support is provided to educators through a series of webinars.
+The challenge culminates in May with a virtual pitch competition.
 Awards to charity are provided on behalf of winning teams (see winners from our last event).